bcgov/moh-common-styles/README.md

         ]
     })

-You can read more at the [Getting Started Guide](./additional-documentation/getting-started.html)
+You can read more at the [Getting Started Guide](https://bcgov.github.io/moh-common-styles/additional-documentation/getting-started.html)

+## Feedback, Mistakes, and Pull Requests

+This library and the documentation are still very young and there are bound to be growing pains.
+The only way I can fix them is if you let

+If you find any mistakes with either this documentation or the underlying library please submit a [Pull Request on GitHub](https://github.com/bcgov/moh-common-styles/pulls).
+If, you can come ask me, Adam Coard, in person or drop me an email.